Last updated on March 21st, 2019 at 12:27 pm

 Is It Love or Infatuation?

 Infatuation is fleeting desire–one set of glands calling to another.
 It is marked by a feeling of insecurity.
-You are excited and eager, but not genuinely happy.
-There are nagging doubts, unanswered questions, little bits and pieces about the relationship that you would just as soon not examine too closely.
+You are excited and eager but not genuinely happy.
+There are nagging doubts, unanswered questions, and little bits and pieces about the relationship that you would just as soon not examine too closely.
 It might spoil the dream.

 Love is a friendship that has caught fire.
 It takes root and grows, one day at a time.
 Love is a quiet understanding and mature acceptance of imperfection.
 It is real.
 It gives you strength and grows beyond you — to bolster your beloved.
 You are warmed by his/her presence, even when he/she is away.
 Miles do not separate you.
 You have so many wonderful films in your head that you keep replaying.
 But near or far, you know he/she is yours, and you can wait.